WASHINGTON — For Staff Sgt. Sherri Vlastuin, Instagram popularity came quickly — and at a price.

-The U.S. military is aware of the problem of cybercriminals posing as servicemembers in romance scams.
-Kim Joiner, a deputy assistant to the secretary of defense, told The New York Times her team works with Facebook to remove impostors.
+The U.S. military is aware of the problem of cybercriminals posing as service members in romance scams.
+Kim Joiner, a deputy assistant to the secretary of defense, told The New York Times her team works with Facebook to remove imposters.

 “The problem is identifying them,” Joiner told the Times.
 “Once we identify them, I’m very satisfied with how Facebook reacts.”

-The company works with the Department of Defense, as well as Blue Star Families and USAA, to help generate awareness about the issue and offer tips on identifying and reporting impostor accounts.
+The company works with the Defense Department, as well as Blue Star Families and USAA, to help generate awareness about the issue and offer tips on identifying and reporting imposter accounts.

-“Impostor accounts affect real people, and we remove these accounts when we discover them,” the spokesman said.
-“We’ve invested heavily in strengthening our technology to keep them off our services and we work with law enforcement to prosecute scammers.
+“Imposter accounts affect real people, and we remove these accounts when we discover them,” the spokesman said.
+“We’ve invested heavily in strengthening our technology to keep them off our services, and we work with law enforcement to prosecute scammers.
 That job is not finished, and we are committed to sharing our progress.”

 The issue has received attention from Capitol Hill.

-Rep. Adam Kinzinger, R-Ill., an Iraq War veteran and lieutenant colonel in the Air National Guard, is battling his own impostor accounts.
-He sent a letter to Facebook CEO Mark Zuckerberg in July, calling his attention to cybercriminals posing as servicemembers.
+Rep. Adam Kinzinger, R-Illinois, an Iraq War veteran and lieutenant colonel in the Air National Guard, is battling his own imposter accounts.
+He sent a letter to Facebook CEO Mark Zuckerberg in July, calling his attention to cybercriminals posing as service members.

 “I am increasingly concerned by the prevalence of so-called ‘romance scams’ initiated or perpetrated via Facebook,” Kinzinger wrote.
 “I am particularly concerned with the pernicious efforts to impersonate current or former military personnel to gain the trust of unsuspecting users and ultimately convince them to transfer money.”